 Too much red meat.
 Red meats are high in iron.
 While we all need some iron, too much is highly inflammatory.
 Most people need red meat only about twice to three times weekly.
 An exception is menstruating women who are losing a lot of iron each month.
 Ideally, meats should be grass fed (pasture-fed) and not grain fed, ideally.
 The grass fed meat contains much more omega-3 fatty acids.

 Food chemicals and additives.
 Many of these such as MSG, aspartame, food colors, preservatives and others are quite irritating.

 The nightshade family of vegetables.
 These include tomatoes, red and white, and other potatoes, but not sweet potatoes, all peppers (both sweet and hot peppers) and eggplant.

 Raw foods are often irritating to the digestive tract for many people, especially those with digestive disturbances.
 The exception is raw milk, raw cream, raw cheeses and raw yogurt or kefirs.
 However, other raw foods are often irritating because they contain fiber that is difficult to digest, and they often contain infective organisms, parasites and other things that are irritating to the body.
 This is an important reason I advocate cooking food, except for raw dairy and 10-12 ounces of carrot juice daily.

-Common table salt is an irritant.
-Sea salt if far better and usually okay.
+Common table salt is an irritant and often contains added aluminum.
+Sea salt if far better and usually works very well.

 Iron-enriched foods.
 These are mainly white flour and perhaps other refined foods often have added iron.
 Iron can be extremely irritating to the body.